Azure/azure-powershell/src/Resources/Resources/help/New-AzTag.md

 The commands in this example create and use a predefined tag.

-### Example 5: Creates or updates the entire set of tags under a subscription
+### Example 5: Creates or updates the entire set of tags on a subscription

 ```powershell
 PS C:\>$Tags = @{"tagKey1"="tagValue1"; "tagKey2"="tagValue2"}